Breast lump: Introduction

 Diagnosing a breast lump and its cause may be delayed or missed because in some cases, a breast lump may not be painful or large enough for a person to become concerned and seek medical care.
 In addition, small breast lumps may not be noticed for long periods of time.

-A breast lump caused by breast cancer can potentially be misdiagnosed as a benign condition, ...more misdiagnosis »
+A breast lump caused by breast cancer can potentially be misdiagnosed as a benign condition, such as breast cysts, ...more misdiagnosis »

 Symptoms of Breast lump